 Come up with a list of ideas, and how you think you can market and sell to those groups of people.
 Once you have an idea of how you want to approach your niche, put your nose to the grindstone!

 Let’s say you want to specialize in soccer gear and equipment.
-Maybe it’s jerseys, or socks, or maybe it’s signage and gear of families and people who watch!
+Maybe it’s jerseys, socks, phone cases, or maybe it’s signage and gear of families and people who watch!

 The first question you’d ask yourself is this: who are the competitors and what type of market size am I looking at?
 Do you have an in on this market?